David Walker (abolitionist): Efforts to prevent distribution

-Southern officials worked to prevent the Appeal from reaching its residents.Hinks, introduction and editor's note, xxxix.
-Blacks in Charleston and New Orleans were arrested for distributing the pamphlet, while authorities in Savannah, Georgia, instituted a ban on the disembarkation of black seamen (Negro Seamen Act).
+Southern officials worked to prevent the Appeal from reaching its residents.
+Black people in Charleston and New Orleans were arrested for distributing the pamphlet, while authorities in Savannah, Georgia, instituted a ban on the disembarkation of black seamen (Negro Seamen Act).
 This was because Southern governmental entities, particularly in port cities, were concerned about the arrival and dissemination of information that they wanted to keep from black people, both free and enslaved.
 Various Southern governmental bodies labeled the Appeal seditious and imposed harsh penalties on those who circulated it.
 Despite such efforts, Walker's pamphlet had circulated widely by early 1830.
 Having failed to contain the Appeal, Southern officials criticized both the pamphlet and its author.
 Newspapers like the Richmond Enquirer railed against what it called Walker's "monstrous slander" of the region.
 Outrage over the Appeal even led Georgia to announce an award of $10,000 to anyone who could hand over Walker alive, and $1,000 if dead.

 Immediate significance

-Walker's Appeal did not gain the favor of most abolitionists or free blacks because its message was considered too radical.
+Walker's Appeal did not gain the favor of most abolitionists or free black people because its message was considered too radical.

 That said, a handful of white antislavery advocates were radicalized by the pamphlet.
-The Boston Evening Transcript noted in 1830 that some blacks regarded the Appeal "as if it were a star in the east guiding them to freedom and emancipation."
-White Southerners' fears about a black-led challenge to slavery—fears the Appeal stoked—came to pass just a year later in the Nat Turner Rebellion, which inspired them to adopt harsher laws in an attempt to subdue and control slaves and free blacks.
+The Boston Evening Transcript noted in 1830 that some black people regarded the Appeal "as if it were a star in the east guiding them to freedom and emancipation."
+White Southerners' fears about a black-led challenge to slavery—fears the Appeal stoked—came to pass just a year later in the Nat Turner's Rebellion, which inspired them to adopt harsher laws in an attempt to subdue and control slaves and free black people.

 William Lloyd Garrison, one of the most influential American abolitionists, began publishing The Liberator in January 1831, not long after the Appeal was published.
 Garrison, who believed slaveowners would be punished by God, rejected the violence Walker advocated but recognized that slaveowners were courting disaster by refusing to free their slaves.
 "Every sentence that they write — every word that they speak — every resistance that they make, against foreign oppression, is a call upon their slaves to destroy them," Garrison wrote.

-Walker's Appeal and the slave rebellion led by Nat Turner in Virginia in 1831 struck fear into the hearts of slaveowners.
-Though there is no evidence to suggest that the Appeal specifically informed or inspired Turner, it could have, since the two events were just a few years apart; whites were panicked about the possibility of future insurrections.
-Southern states passed laws restricting free blacks and slaves.
+Walker's Appeal and the slave rebellion led by Nat Turner in Virginia in 1831 struck fear into the hearts of slave owners.
+Though there is no evidence to suggest that the Appeal specifically informed or inspired Turner, it could have, since the two events were just a few years apart; white people were panicked about the possibility of future insurrections.
+Southern states passed laws restricting free black people and slaves.
 Many white people in Virginia and neighboring North Carolina believed that Turner was inspired by Walker's Appeal or other abolitionist literature.